casanet/casanet-server/backend/src/modules/ifttt/README.md

     - for 'roller' : `[inner-id]-[status]-[direction]`.

     then press `create trigger`.
-    > Example for possible trigger name: `abc123-on` for a 'switch', `123abs-on-cold-med-21` for 'airConditioning', and the full optianl properties of minions status see in swagger the struct of 'MinionStatus'.
+    > Example for possible trigger name: `abc123-on` for a 'switch', `123abs-on-cold-med-21` for 'airConditioning', for the full options of the properties of minions status see in swagger the struct of the 'MinionStatus'.
     - ![Screenshot](../../../../docs/screenshots/ifttt/put-interface-trigger-name.PNG)
 1) Press on `+that` button and select the Ifttt service and the action that turn the device on.
 1) Create the same trigger for `off` operation.